Companies Start Implanting Microchips Into Workers' Bodies

 Yeah but - without that tracking chip McKoy imbedded under their skin, Kirk and Spock might still be trapped in that jail cell.
 So there are distinct advantages to the tech which you're obviously and willfully ignoring.

-Been available for dogs & cats for years (Score:2)
+Been available for dogs & cats for years (Score:5, Informative)

 This technology has been available for dogs & cats for years.
 Most dogs and outdoor cats are "microchipped" so the local ACO (animal control officer) or shelter can identify the owner.
 I've even seen it used with fish and other marine animals at the aquarium.